Mount Fell and Mount Richmond

 At 2 pm we headed up the track at the back of the hut and joined the main track which takes you to the peaks.

 We headed left at the signage towards the saddle between Johnston Peak and Mount Richmond.
 The track was on top of a beautiful escarpment with a big drop-off to our right.
 It was pretty easy going across tussock and rockfall, but our walk was punctuated by the odd yelp, as we (mostly me) got stabbed by the dreaded speargrass.

 The views were incredible.
-As we climbed higher we marvelled at the length of the escarpment whch led all the way to Mount Fell summit behind us.
+As we climbed higher we marvelled at the length of the escarpment which led all the way to Mount Fell summit behind us.

 Mount Richmond Summit

-All that climbing was sooooo worth it for the views!
-This was the first time I’ve seen both the Tasman Bay on one side and the East coast on the other!
+All that climbing was so worth it for the views!
+This was the first time I’d seen both the Tasman Bay on one side and the east coast on the other!
 We could see most of the Richmond Range, and I traced the line of the Pelorous River to guestimate where Middy and Rocks hut were, I followed the mountains along to Starveal then Slaty hut .The peaks of Old Man and Big and Little Rintoul stood out, and we could see the Red Hills in the distance.
-Behind us was Mount Fishtail and Mount Royal (on the list), and to the South was the great open expanse of the Wairau River valley.
+Behind us was Mount Fishtail and Mount Royal (on the list), and to the south was the great open expanse of the Wairau River valley.
 It was incredible.